kylestanfield/openstride/devlog.md

 10. Background color in light mode looks a bit ugly.
 Maybe changing it and adding a gradient would look better.

 11. Apple health integration using https://github.com/kingstinct/react-native-healthkit

+11/23/2025

+working on getting the page for individual routes to work. not able to get a map to show up via openstreetmap and webview yet.
+SQL queries for the GPS points is returning an empty array.
+Need to continue debugging.

+TODO:

+1. fix sql queries

+2. add more tests with Jest